Emmotes/ic_spoilers/docs/alyndra.md

     "id": 2437,
     "flavour_text": "",
     "description": {
         "desc": "Alyndra glances into the future.
-The next two unique Champions to use their ultimate abilities gain the Portent buff for $portent_time seconds, which increases their base damage by $amount% and reduces their base attack cooldown by 0.5 sec.
+The next $portent_number unique Champions to use their ultimate abilities gain the Portent buff for $portent_time seconds, which increases their base damage by $amount% and reduces their base attack cooldown by 0.5 sec.
 If an affected Champion uses their ultimate ability again before the Portent buff expires, their Portent buff duration is refreshed."
     },
     "effect_keys": [
         {